w3c/largest-contentful-paint/README.md

 ### Why largest and contentful

 In order to better correlate with user experience, we designed LCP to represent the speed of delivering **main content** on screen.
-While the main content is important in user experience, it’s highly subjective to different users.
+While the main content is important to the user experience, what is the main content is highly subjective and different users can come up with different answers.
 As an approximation, LCP uses the largest contentful element to represent the main content.

 Historically, we’ve tried [complex heuristics](https://docs.google.com/document/d/1BR94tJdZLsin5poeet0XoTW60M0SjvOJQttKT-JK8HI) to determine when the page has meaningfully painted, as in First Meaningful Paint (FMP) metric.
-In practice, these heuristics have been able to work well for ~80% of content, but often produce strange, hard to explain outlier results in the remaining cases.
+In practice, these heuristics have been able to work well for ~80% of content, but often produce strange, hard-to-explain outlier results in the remaining cases.
 LCP is a simple, practical approach to estimating a time that represents a meaningful paint for users, without heavily relying on complex heuristics.
 With LCP, we don’t observe the outliers encountered with FMP.

 ### Largest: biggest initial size

-LCP uses the largest element to approximate the main content on page.
-As [sizes](#visual-size) of elements can change during the whole page load, LCP uses the size of the [first paint](#paint-first-paint) of elements to decide which one is the largest.
-During the page load, an element can be painted many times, for example, the first paint when an element has just been added to the DOM tree, the repaint when text has to replace its font with the just loaded web font.
+LCP uses the largest element to approximate the main content on the page.
+As [visual sizes](#visual-size) of elements can change during the whole page load, LCP uses the size of the [first paint](#paint-first-paint) of elements to decide which one is the largest.
+During the page load, an element can be painted many times, for example, the first paint when an element has just been added to the DOM tree, the repaint when text has to replace its font with the newly loaded web font.
 An element can even be removed from the DOM, and reattached later.
 No matter how many times an element is painted, the metric uses the size of the first paint to decide the largest.

-The use of **initial** size affects the pages where the elements move, such as animated image carousel.
-In the carousel, take the second image sliding in for example, LCP defines the size of the second image as the first paint after it’s added to the DOM (which is 0 or the size of a small rect which just appears from the side of the container element), because it’s the initial paint size of the element.
-This applies to the interstitials/dialog box that slides into the screen as well.
+The use of **initial** size affects pages where the elements move, such as animated image carousel.
+In such carousel examples, for images that are initially outside the viewport and that "slide" into it, LCP may define their size as their painted size when they are first added to the DOM, which will be 0.
+The same issue also applies to interstitials or dialog boxes that slide into the viewport.

 ### Contentful: text, image, background images, videos’ poster-images